RedPitaya/RedPitaya/doc/visual/README.md

 # Examples

+TODO: add some generic wiering descriptions of the shield.

 ## Example 1 - LED blink

 Every developer facing a new toy (development board) starts with simple tasks, like lighting a LED.